Pythm/ad-Lightwand/README.md

 ### 📡 Motion Sensors and Presence Trackers

-You can define the **time delay** (in seconds) after motion detection before the lights return to normal.
+You can define the **time delay** (in seconds) after motion detection before the lights return to automagical settings.
 You can also define **constraints** for each sensor using an python `if` statement checked againts the ast_evaluator.py.
 These constraints must be `true` for motion to activate.

 **Example**:
 ```yaml